dailybruin/the-stack/_posts/2019-11-01-walking-to-class.md

     - charlotte_huang
     - justin_chai
 key_takeaways:
-    - A student walking from Hedrick to Powell (and back) once a day for class will walk more than 80 miles in a quarter.
-For an average-speed walker, that's over 26 hours of walking.
+    - A student walking from Hedrick Hall to Powell Library (and back) once a day for class will walk more than 80 miles in a quarter.
+For an average-speed walker, that’s around 26 hours of walking.
-    - Walking up the hill on Charles E. Young drive is burns approximately 20% more calories per step than walking up the Bruin walk hill according to an equation developed by the United States Army.
+    - Walking up the hill on Charles E. Young Drive North burns approximately 20% more calories per step than walking up the Bruin Walk hill, according to an equation developed in part by the United States Army Research Institute of Environmental Medicine.
-    - Walking at a slower speed burns more calories per mile than walking at a moderate speed.
+    - Walking around UCLA’s campus at slower speed tends to burn more calories per mile than walking at a moderate speed.
 featured_image:
     url: walking-to-class/featured_image.png
 og_image: walking-to-class/featured_image.png